tjschweitzer/120-work/hw-8/readme.md

 ### Hard parts

-I wanted to be able to use a 2d or 3 d array to be able to track the colors of all the objects in this project.
+I wanted to be able to use a 2d or 3d array to be able to track the colors of all the objects in this project.
 I found the way p5 initializes arrays to be very counter intuitive and now work as well as any other programing language i have used.
 I was unable to make a 3d array and ended up just making a 2d array of objects.